ErlingSigurdson/Drv7SegQ595/README.md

 ## Concept

-Typically, 7-segment displays come in models with 1, 2, 3 or 4 digits (character positions).
+Typically, 7-segment displays come in models with 1 to 4 digits (character positions).
 Number of input pins for any given model equals 8 + number of digits, thus 12 pins is the maximum.
-Driving a display requires a number of individual signals equal to the number of input pins:
+Driving a display requires a number o individual signals equal to the number of input pins:
 * 8 signals to turn ON and OFF individual segments (including a dot segment).
 * 1 to 4 signals to turn ON and OFF whole digits.